zwbetz-gh/uswds-hugo-theme/README.md

 ## Issues and Pull Requests

 This theme is made specifically for my site.
-This theme has its own repo because I keep [my site's content](https://github.com/zwbetz-gh/zwbetz) separate from my site's theme.

 Given this, issues and pull requests by others will be ignored.